Easy self working card tricks are great to learn when starting out. They generally require no sleight of hand skill.

 Karl Fulves – Self-Working Card Tricks

-Karl Fulves was one of the best known writers in magic and had a tremendous knowledge.
+Karl Fulves was one of the best-known writers of magic and had tremendous knowledge.
 His book on self-working card tricks has been one of the most popular of all time.

 Roberto Giobbi – Simply Amazing